SchmidtDSE/api_dock/README.md

 ### Syntax

 As with the remote-apis, the routes to databases use double-curly-brackets {{}} to reference url variable placeholders.
-Additionaly for SQL there are double-square-brackets [[]].
-These are used for reference other items in the database config, namely: table_names, named-queries.
+Additionally for SQL there are double-square-brackets [[]].
+These are used to reference other items in the database config, namely: table_names, named-queries.

 #### Table References: `[[table_name]]`

-Use double square brackets to reference tables defined in the `tables` section. if we have
+Use double square brackets to reference tables defined in the `tables` section.
+If we have

 ```yaml
 tables: